microsoft/devicescript/website/docs/api/core/registers.md

 Aside from the data type, there are 3 different type of access control on registers:

 -   `read only`: the value can be read, but not written.
--   `read write`: the value can be read and writen.
+-   `read write`: the value can be read and written.
 -   `const`: the value of the register is constant.
 It may change on the next reset but this is not a common scenario.

 ## read